Sunday, January 30, 2011

 Monday, January 10, 2011

-I had intended to make a cake today and bring you the recipe for chocolate courgette cake.
-But low and behold Kye and I seem to have picked up some bug, so the butter remains on the bench where I left it to soften, untouched.
+I had intended to make and share my recipe for Chocolate Courgette (zucchini) Cake today, but low and behold Kye and I seem to have picked up some bug, so the butter remains on the bench where I left it to soften, untouched.

 Tuesday, January 4, 2011